Wick, St James Church

 There is a Norman tub font with rope moulding near the rim.
 On the north chancel wall is a memorial to Frances Hewett (d.
 1828).
 In typical 19th century style it depicts a woman leaning against a classical urn of alabaster, set against a black background.
 Over the pulpit is an 18th century memorial to the Lloyd family.

 The church was heavily restored in the Victorian period by John Pritchard, the diocesan architect.
-The tower and chancel were repaired, the nave walls almost completely rebuilt, and a porch and vestry were added, with the total cost for all the work being a meagre ï¿½900.
+The tower and chancel were repaired, the nave walls almost completely rebuilt, and a porch and vestry were added.
+The total cost for all the work being a meagre 900 pounds.

 St James the Great is an attractive church, with several very good Norman features.